 Increasing computing speeds combined with networking advances have blurred the distinction between supercomputers and mass market computers.
 Microprocessors that individually comply with export regulations can be linked together to create servers with MTOPS capabilities that breach export thresholds.
 If enough processors are linked together, they can create a parallel processing system with capabilities that approach those of a super-computer.
-The Defense Science Board notes in its final report on Globalization and Security that the ability to cluster commodity computers in order to multiply computing power erodes the ability to restrict access to high-performance computing, even if high-performance stand-alone machines can be controlled.
+The Defense Science

-&lt;sup>33 Harold J. Johnson, GAO, Testimony before the Senate Government Affairs Committee, May 26,2000, p.6.
+&lt;sup>34 Harold J. Johnson, GAO, Testimony before the Senate Government Affairs Committee, May 26,2000, p.6.